wesleyting/prismstudio/README.md

 # prismstudio

-Arts and craft store created using Django, Python, and HTML/CSS/JS.
+Arts and craft information/brand website created using Django, Python, and HTML/CSS/JS.